EDUCATING AND INSPIRING THROUGH THE POWER OF MUSIC

 Meet Our Founder – Jeanne Warsaw

-A trailblazer in the music industry, Jeanne Warsaw, a Chicago native, has over 25 years of experience working with iconic artists, including Janet Jackson, David Bowie, The Rolling Stones, Isaac Hayes, and Lenny Kravitz, and many others.
+A trailblazer in the music industry, Jeanne Warsaw, a Chicago native, has over 20 years of experience working with iconic artists, including Janet Jackson, David Bowie, The Rolling Stones, Isaac Hayes, Lenny Kravitz, and many others.

 She began her career at the legendary Chicago retailer Rose Records as a buyer and quickly advanced to become a Radio Promotion Assistant for Sony Records in New York.
 Over the years, Jeanne held leadership roles as Executive Promotion & Marketing Director for Sony Music, RCA, Elektra/Warner Bros., and Virgin Records, and later founded her own consulting company, JW Promotions.

 Jeanne’s extensive experience in the music industry gives her unique insight into the power of music as a vehicle for cultural expression and social change.
-After leaving the corporate music world, she founded MeMA-Music, Inc., a nonprofit dedicated to inspiring and empowering Chicago youth in underserved neighborhoods.
-Through programs that use music with powerful messages, Jeanne helps young people build literacy, deepen historical awareness, spark civic understanding, and see their own potential to shape their communities and futures.
-For the past 14 years, MeMA-Music has provided education, mentorship, and safe creative spaces in schools and community centers, helping youth find their voice, share their stories, and envision brighter futures through the power of music.
+After leaving the corporate music world, she founded MeMA-Music, Inc., a nonprofit dedicated to inspiring and empowering individuals in underserved and under-resourced communities.
+Through programs that use music with powerful messages, Jeanne helps both youth and adults build literacy, deepen critical thinking, spark social awareness, and see their own potential to shape their futures.
+For the past 14 years, MeMA-Music has provided mentorship and safe creative spaces across Chicago—helping youth find their voice in schools, while simultaneously creating trauma-informed programming like Introspection to help veterans and adults process personal journeys and build emotional resilience through the power of music.

 Our Story

-MeMA-Music grew from a simple but powerful idea: that music can do more than entertain; it can teach, connect, and inspire people—especially young people—to see themselves as thinkers, creators, and contributors.
+MeMA-Music grew from a simple but powerful idea: that music can do more than entertain; it can teach, connect, and inspire individuals to see themselves as thinkers, creators, and contributors.

-Since its founding, MeMA-Music has evolved into a trusted arts-integrated education organization serving youth and young adults across Chicago.
-Our programs meet participants where they are—academically and emotionally—using meaningful music as a bridge to literacy, historical awareness, civic understanding, and self-expression.
+Since its founding, MeMA-Music has evolved into a trusted arts-integrated organization serving youth, young adults, and adults across Chicago.
+Our programs meet participants where they are—both personally and emotionally—using meaningful music as a bridge to literacy, critical thinking, social awareness, and purposeful self-expression.

-Over the years, we have partnered with schools and community organizations to create learning spaces where participants feel engaged, heard, and valued.
+Over the years, we have partnered with schools, community organizations, and specialized groups to create spaces where participants feel engaged, heard, and valued.
 In these spaces, music becomes a starting point for dialogue, reflection, and creativity.
 Participants explore how artists have used songs to reflect their times and share lived experiences, then apply those insights to their own writing, discussions, and creative work.

 The name MeMA reflects both purpose and heart.
-It stands for Motive and Encourage Music Appreciation, and was also the nickname Jeanne Warsaw’s mother used for her grandchildren—a reminder that learning flourishes in environments rooted in encouragement, care, and belief in each person’s potential.
+It stands for Motive and Encourage Music Appreciation, and was also the nickname Jeanne Warsaw’s mother used for her grandchildren; a reminder that growth flourishes in environments rooted in encouragement, care, and belief in each person’s potential.

-What began as a response to shrinking access to the arts has grown into a sustained commitment to youth development.
-Today, MeMA-Music continues to provide consistent, high-quality programming in schools and community spaces, helping young people build skills, confidence, and agency.
-Our programs also create supportive environments where participants affected by trauma can reflect, express themselves creatively, and strengthen social-emotional skills.
-Through music and artistic exploration, participants gain tools to better understand the world around them and their place within it.
+What began as a response to shrinking access to the arts has grown into a sustained commitment to human development.
+Today, MeMA-Music continues to provide consistent, high-quality programming in schools and community spaces, helping young people and adults build skills, confidence, and agency.
+Our programs specialize in creating supportive, trauma-informed environments where participants—including veterans and individuals navigating personal trauma—can reflect, express themselves creatively, and strengthen emotional resilience.
+Through music and artistic exploration, participants gain tools to better understand their own journeys and the world around them.

-Through music, learning becomes more than information—it becomes a pathway for participants to find their voice, understand their world, and imagine new possibilities for the future.
+Through music, engagement becomes more than an activity; it becomes a pathway for participants to find their voice, honor their stories, and imagine new possibilities for the future.

 Trusted by Schools, Community Organizations, and Funders